Zipz1/SmartHealer-Capybara/README.md

 # SmartHealer Capybara

-> **Heal smarter.
-Waste less mana.
-Stay in control.**
+> **Smart healing with automatic spell rank selection.**

 Automatic spell rank selection for Turtle WoW 1.18.1 based realms.

-SmartHealer Capybara selects the most appropriate healing spell rank based on your target's missing health.
-By reducing overhealing and unnecessary mana usage, it helps you heal more efficiently in dungeons, raids and PvP.
+SmartHealer Capybara automatically chooses the appropriate spell rank based on the target's missing health.
+It helps reduce overhealing while giving you full control over how each healing spell behaves.

-Originally inspired by SmartHealer, SmartHealer Capybara continues the project with a redesigned configuration interface, Focus Players, improved compatibility and ongoing community maintenance.
+Based on earlier versions of SmartHealer, with an updated interface, Focus Players, and compatibility improvements.

 ---

 # Features

-- Intelligent automatic spell rank selection
+- Automatic spell rank selection
-- Reduce overhealing and conserve mana
 - Configurable overheal multiplier
-- Priority healing with Focus Players
-- Individual Raid and Focus rank ranges for every spell
+- Raid and Focus rank ranges for each spell
+- Focus Players
-- Modern and easy-to-use configuration UI
+- Simple configuration interface
 - Compatible with Turtle WoW and Capybara clients

 ---